Phlebotomy

 4. A completed Data Sheet and Notification Sheet.

-Other program requirements, such as name tag, uniforms, medical forms, physical, malpractice insurance, background check and drug screen at the student's expense will be required after acceptance into the program.
+Other program requirements, such as name tag, uniforms, medical forms, physicals, malpractice insurance, background checks, and drug screen at the student's expense, will be required after acceptance into the program.

 For more information, please call the School of Health Professions at (706) 272-2658.